OpenVG: History

-The OpenVG group was formed on July 6, 2004 by a selection of major firms including 3Dlabs, Bitboys, Ericsson, Hybrid Graphics, Imagination Technologies, Motorola, Nokia, PalmSource, Symbian, and Sun Microsystems.
+The OpenVG group was formed on July 6, 2004, by a selection of major firms including 3Dlabs, Bitboys, Ericsson, Hybrid Graphics, Imagination Technologies, Motorola, Nokia, PalmSource, Symbian, and Sun Microsystems.
 Other firms including chip manufacturers ATI, LG Electronics, Mitsubishi Electric, NVIDIA, and Texas Instruments and software- and/or IP vendors DMP, Esmertec, ETRI, Falanx Microsystems, Futuremark, HI Corporation, Ikivo, HUONE (formerly MTIS), Superscape, and Wow4M have also participated in the working group.
 The first draft specification from the group was made available at the end of 2004, and the 1.0 version of the specification was released on August 1, 2005.

 On January 16, 2007, Zack Rusin from Tungsten Graphics announced the start of an independent open-source implementation of OpenVG built on top of QtOpenGL.

-Shortly after, Ivan Leben started another open-source project to implement an ANSI C implementation of the specification on top of OpenGL.
+Shortly after, Ivan Leben started ShivaVG, another open-source project to implement an ANSI C implementation of the specification on top of OpenGL.

 Since February 27, 2007 the OpenVG Sample Reference Implementation is available from the Khronos Website under MIT open source license.

 On December 9, 2008, the Khronos Group publicly released the OpenVG 1.1 Specification.
 This latest revision includes glyph rendering for accelerated text, improved anti-aliasing, and Flash support.
 An updated reference implementation is also provided, as well as a conformance test suite.

-On May 1, 2009 Rusin added OpenVG state tracker to Mesa, which enables SVG vector graphics to be hardware accelerated by any Gallium3D-based driver.
+On May 1, 2009, Rusin added OpenVG state tracker to Mesa, which enables SVG vector graphics to be hardware accelerated by any Gallium3D-based driver.
 It was removed again in Mesa 10.6 on June 15, 2015.

-On September, 2011 OpenVG working group decided not to make any regular meeting for further standardization.
+In September 2011 OpenVG working group decided not to make any regular meeting for further standardization.
 However, working group decided to continue maintenance and promotion of OpenVG 1.1 specification.